Trust img

 Inflammatory Breast Cancer

 Inflammatory breast cancer can be a difficult medical condition.
 But with the right information and support, patients can take the steps needed to start treatment early.
-This will improve their chances of remission.
+This will improve their chances of remission and long-term survival.

 What is inflammatory breast cancer?

-Inflammatory breast cancer (IBC) is an aggressive and rare type of cancer that appears as a rash on the affected region of the breast.
+Inflammatory breast cancer (IBC) is an aggressive and rare type of breast cancer that often appears as a rash or skin change rather than a lump.

 The breast contains lymph vessels which drain out excess fluid from the body.
-In inflammatory breast cancer, these lymph vessels are blocked by cancerous cells.
-This results in inflammation and a textured appearance of the skin on the breast.
+In IBC, these lymph vessels become blocked by cancerous cells, causing inflammation, swelling, and a textured “peau d’orange” (orange peel) appearance of the breast skin.

 Symptoms and signs of inflammatory breast cancer